NASA to review workplace safety culture at SpaceX, Boeing

 “We fully expect our commercial partners to meet all workplace safety requirements in the execution of our missions,” said NASA in a statement.

-NASA did not give further details on the reasons behind the move, but the Washington Post, which first reported here it, said the review was prompted by the recent behaviour of SpaceX's founder Elon Musk, who was filmed drinking whiskey and briefly smoking marijuana during a live podcast in September.
+NASA did not give further details on the reasons behind the move, but the Washington Post, which first reported it, said the review was prompted by the recent behavior of SpaceX’s founder Elon Musk, who was filmed drinking whiskey and briefly smoking marijuana during a live podcast in September.

 SpaceX and Boeing are the two main contractors selected under NASA’s commercial crew program to send astronauts to space as soon as 2019, using their Dragon and Starliner spacecraft respectively.